United Nations General Assembly Resolution 2758 (XXVI): People's Republic of China

 Beijing states that the Cairo Declaration and the Potsdam Proclamation affirmed Taiwan's return to China, while acknowledging that the 1951 San Francisco Peace Treaty did not explicitly address Taiwan's sovereignty.
 Chinese diplomats criticised the United States for disregarding the Cairo Declaration and the Potsdam Proclamation in which they believed that the United States had agreed on the return of Taiwan to China.
 The Chinese government also claims that it reached a consensus with Taiwan in 1992, in which both China and Taiwan agreed that there is but one China across the Taiwan strait.
 China set this consensus as a premise for any official interaction with Taiwan.

-China has a long-standing policy that states cannot simultaneously have diplomatic relations with it and Taiwan, on the basis of the one-China principle.
+The PRC has a long-standing policy that states cannot simultaneously have diplomatic relations with it and Taiwan, on the basis of the one-China principle.
 The number of states with relations to the Republic of China has declined over time as states switched recognition to the People's Republic.
 In early 2024, Nauru was the first country to cite Resolution 2758 as a reason for cutting its diplomatic ties with Taiwan and establishing relations with China.
 The official Xinhua News Agency noted that China established diplomatic ties with 183 countries on the condition of its one-China principle.

 On 7 March 2025, at a press conference on the sidelines of the Two Sessions of the 14th National People's Congress, Foreign Minister of China Wang Yi stated that Taiwan can only be referred to as "Taiwan, Province of China" and the resolution settled the matter of China's representation and entirely ruled out the prospect of “two Chinas” or “one China, one Taiwan.”